-ROCHESTER, N.Y. — Big things are coming out of the state's microloan program for women and minority-owned businesses.
+ROCHESTER, N.Y. — Big things are coming out of a federal microloan program for women and minority-owned businesses.

 Sen. Kirsten Gillibrand announced Monday at the Instant Monogramming Headquarters that she is introducing legislation that would strengthen the Microloan Modernization Act.